PokeHunterProject/pogom-updated/README.md

-# Running on the 0.51 api
+# Running on a beta implementation of the 0.53 api

 # PoGoMap
 The fastest Pokémon Go map available.